andrewavd/launchschool/oopprogramming/inheritance.md

 end
 ```

-Defining methods this way within a module means we can call them dirextly from the module:
+Defining methods this way within a module means we can call them directly from the module:

 ```ruby
 value = Mammal.some_out_of_place_method(4)